asa55/azure-virtual-network-docs-as-flashcards/Deck/Concepts/Virtual-machine-networking/7-Virtual-machines.md

 ##

 When creating a VM in a VNet in the Azure portal, Azure uses default network settings to create a VM with a single NIC.
-To create a VM with multiple NICs, you must `_____`.
+To create a VM with multiple NICs, you must

 %

-When creating a VM in a VNet in the Azure portal, Azure uses default network settings to create a VM with a single NIC.
-To create a VM with multiple NICs, you must **use a different method**.
+use a different method

 ##

-When creating a VM in a VNet with Azure PowerShell, use `_____` to add a previously created NIC to the VM configuration.
+When creating a VM in a VNet with Azure PowerShell, use <u>**Add-**</u>`_____` to add a previously created NIC to the VM configuration.

 %